 - IBM PC (the default)

 - MULTINATIONAL

 - ECMA LATIN 1

 - DEC MULTINATIONAL

 - OCR A

 - OCR B

+- 0858 PC EURO MULTILINGUAL

+- 0923 LATIN 9 8859-15

-NOTE: See the 6400 ASCII Programmer's Reference Manual for information on character sets.
+- NOTE: See the 6400 ASCII Programmer's Reference Manual for information on character sets.

-If you selected one of the character sets other than OCR A/OCR B (which have only one available print language), you must also select a print language for that character set.
-The print languages available for each character set are shown in Figure 4-17 on page 4-59.
+If you selected one of the character sets other than OCR A/OCR B, 0858, or 0923 (which have only one available print language), you must also select a print language for that character set.
+The print languages available for each character set are shown in Figure 4-18 on page 4-68.
 The default print language for each character set follows:

-• IBM PC: Default for Select Subset Primary is ASCII (USA).
-Default for Select Subset Extended is 0437 PC Character Set. • MULTINATIONAL: Default is ASCII (USA). • ECMA LATIN 1: Default for Select Subset Primary is ASCII (USA).
-Default for Select Subset Extended is MULTINATIONAL.

-• DEC MULTINATIONAL: Default is ASCII (USA).
+- IBM PC: Default for Select Subset Primary is ASCII (USA).
+Default for Select Subset Extended is 0437 PC Character Set.
+MULTINATIONAL: Default is ASCII (USA).
+ECMA LATIN 1: Default for Select Subset Primary is ASCII (USA).
+Default for Select Subset Extended is MULTINATIONAL. - DEC MULTINATIONAL: Default is ASCII (USA).